hltfbk/E3C-Corpus/preprocessed_data/README.md

 CAS XMI) that has to be transformed into IOB before being used by the models.
 The **clinical_entities** directory contains the training and test partitions of data in IOB format to facilitate data processing.
 Unfortunately, the IOB format cannot be adopted to represent discontinuous or nested entities, which are both present in the corpus (3.4% and 0.2% respectively).
-For this reason, this kind of entities has been removed from consideration.
+For this reason, the documents in the clinical_entities directory do not contain this kind of entities.
 Another issue that had to be addressed was related to the character encoding of a document (IT101195).
 Given that it was not possible to parse this document correctly, the latter has been discarded from the corpus.